Azure/bicep-types-az/generated/automanage/microsoft.automanage/2020-06-30-preview/types.md

 ### Properties
 * **accountId**: string: The Automanage account ARM Resource URI
 * **compliance**: [ConfigurationProfileAssignmentCompliance](#configurationprofileassignmentcompliance): The compliance status for the configuration profile assignment.
 * **configurationProfile**: 'Azure virtual machine best practices – Dev/Test' | 'Azure virtual machine best practices – Production': A value indicating configuration profile.
-Possible values include: 'Azure virtual machine best practices – Dev/Test', 'Azure virtual machine best practices – Production'
 * **configurationProfilePreferenceId**: string: The configuration profile custom preferences ARM resource URI
 * **provisioningState**: 'Created' | 'Failed' | 'Succeeded' (ReadOnly): The state of onboarding, which only appears in the response.
-Possible values include: 'Succeeded', 'Failed', 'Created'
 * **targetId**: string: The target VM resource URI

 ## ConfigurationProfileAssignmentCompliance
 ### Properties
 * **updateStatus**: 'Created' | 'Failed' | 'Succeeded' (ReadOnly): The state of compliance, which only appears in the response.
-Possible values include: 'Succeeded', 'Failed', 'Created'

 ## ConfigurationProfilePreferenceProperties
 ### Properties